blackblock-rocks/fluxchat/README.md

 # if permissions are required to send/receive chat messages
 require-permission:
-  # if true, players will need to have the "gchat.send" permission to send messages
+  # if true, players will need to have the "fluxchat.send" permission to send messages
   send: false

   # the message to send if a player doesn't have permission to chat
   # will only be sent if the 'passthrough' option below is false
   send-fail: "&cYou do not have permission to use the chat!"

-  # if true, players will need to have the "gchat.receive" permission to receive messages
+  # if true, players will need to have the "fluxchat.receive" permission to receive messages
   receive: false

   # if a player doesn't have permission to send a message, should it be passed through to the backend server?